-GMC56 The licensee shall place and maintain a sign at the entrance of the premises stating that access to the premises will be excluded to the following people: a) Anyone who is under the age of 18, b) Anyone who appears to be under the age of 21 and is unable to provide proof of age that they are over the age of 18, c) Only refreshments purchased or supplied on the premises may be consumed on the premises, d) Anyone who is barred from the premises, and e) Anyone who has alcohol on their person or appears to be under the influence of alcohol or substances.
+Number Condition Topic GMC56 The licensee shall place and maintain a sign at the entrance of the premises stating that access to the premises will be excluded to the following people: a) Anyone who is under the age of 18, b) Anyone who appears to be under the age of 21 and is unable to provide proof of age that they are over the age of 18, c) Only refreshments purchased or supplied on the premises may be consumed on the premises, d) Anyone who is barred from the premises, and e) Anyone who has alcohol on their person or appears to be under the influence of alcohol or substances.
+CD & CV Only to be added if model condition GMC54 is proposed.
+GMC57 The Licensee shall place and maintain a sign at the entrance which states that 'only refreshments purchased on the premises may be consumed on the premises.
 Only to be added if model condition GMC54 is proposed.
-CD & CV GMC57 The Licensee shall place and maintain a sign at the entrance which states that 'only refreshments purchased on the premises may be consumed on the premises'.
-Only to be added if model condition GMC54 is proposed.
 CV GMC58 All notices regarding gambling advice or support information must be translated into both simplified and traditional Chinese.
-FO & CV GMC59 All public signage/documentation relating to age restrictions, gambling advice and gambling support information (e.g. GamCare or similar support service) is displayed or provided on the premises in written English and Chinese (Simplified and Traditional).
-FO & CV GMC60 All public signage/documentation relating to age restrictions, gambling advice and gambling support information (e.g. GamCare or similar support service) is displayed or provided on the premises in written English and [insert language relevant to the local population].
+FO & CV GMC59 All public signage/documentation relating to age restrictions, gambling advice and gambling support information (e.g., GamCare or similar support service) is displayed or provided on the premises in written English and Chinese (Simplified and Traditional).
+FO & CV GMC60 All public signage/documentation relating to age restrictions, gambling advice and gambling support information (e.g., GamCare or similar support service) is displayed or provided on the premises in written English and [insert language relevant to the local population].
 FO & CV

-Enticement Promotions
+Enticement promotions

-GMC64 The licensee shall not offer any enticement promotions, such as happy hours during which gaming machines stakes are reduced.
+Number Condition Topic GMC61 The licensee shall not offer any enticement promotions, such as happy hours during which gaming machines stakes are reduced.
 FO & CV

-Staff Training
+Staff training

-· · · · · · · · · · · · · · · · · · · GMC65 The licensee shall: CD, FO & a) provide training on the specific local risks to the licensing CV objectives that have been identified for these premises as part of the staff induction training programme. b) periodically provide refresher training to all of its staff working at these premises on the specific local risks to the licensing objectives. objectives.
+Number Condition Topic GMC65 a) provide training on the specific local risks to the licensing objectives that have been identified for these premises as part of the staff induction training programme. b) periodically provide refresher training to all of its staff working at these premises on the specific local risks to the licensing objectives.
 Participation in this training shall be formally recorded on each member of staffs training records which, if requested will be presented to the Licensing Authority as soon as practicable.
-GMC66 a) The Licensee shall train staff on specific issues related to the CD, FO & local area and shall conduct periodic refresher training.
-CV b) Participation in this training shall be formally recorded and the records produced to the police or licensing authority upon request.
-GMC67 New and seasonal staff must attend induction training and receive CD, FO & refresher training every six months.
-CV 0,
+CD, FO & CV GMC66 a) The Licensee shall train staff on specific issues related to the local area and shall conduct periodic refresher training.b) Participation in this training shall be formally recorded and the records produced to the police or licensing authority upon request.
+CD, FO & CV GMC67 New and seasonal staff must attend induction training and receive refresher training every six months.
+CD, FO & CV

-Recording of Incidents and Visits
+Recording of incidents and visits

+Number Condition Topic

-GMC68 An incident log shall be kept for the premises and made available on request to an authorised officer of the Council or the Police which will record the following; a) All crimes reported to the venue; b) Any complaints received regarding crime and disorder; c) Any incidents of disorder; d) Any faults in the CCTV system; and e) Any visit by a relevant authority or emergency service.
-CD ------- --- ----
+An incident log shall be kept for the premises and made available on request to an authorised officer of the Council or the Police which will record the following:

+a) All crimes reported to the venue.

+GMC68 b) Any complaints received regarding crime and disorder.
+CD

+c) Any incidents of disorder.

+d) Any faults in the CCTV system; and

+e) Any visit by a relevant authority or emergency service.